-- 1. Primary Lecture Text: OPEN STAX Chemistry, Second Edition.
-This is a free, online textbook and we will follow chapters 1-8 in this course. - 2.
-Aktiv Online Homework Platform: This quarter, we will use the online platform Aktiv for homework.
-A subscription to Aktiv is available through the online de Anza bookstore, and I will further discuss how to subscribe to and utilize this platform on the first day of class.

-- 3. Supplementary Lecture Text: CHEMISTRY: The Molecular Nature of Matter and Change, Silberberg and Amateis.
-Any edition will work.
-While this option will cost money, this is a quality textbook and could be a great reference for the future. - 4.
+- 2. Aktiv Online Homework Platform: This quarter, we will use the online platform Aktiv for homework.
+A subscription to Aktiv is available through the online de Anza bookstore, and I will further discuss how to subscribe to and utilize this platform on the first day of class. - 3.
+Supplementary Lecture Text: While the lectures will more closely follow the chapters from the primary text, sometimes having another explanation can be extremely helpful.
+For this reason, I suggest Open Stax 2e as a supplementary text.
+Open Stax is a free online textbook that will have all the chapters we cover this quarter. - 4.
 Supplementary Calculation Practice: Calculations in Chemistry.
-While homework problems will be assigned through Aktiv and sometimes extra worksheets, more practice is always a good idea, and this book can give just that.
+While homework problems will be assigned through Aktiv and sometimes the book, more practice is always a good idea, and this book can give just that.
 It can be found as a hard copy or digital through the De Anza bookstore. - 5.
-Lab Equipment: There are a few things needed to safely complete the experiments. - a.
-Goggles are required for the entire lab, in addition to appropriate clothing for lab work, such as long pants and closed-toe shoes.
-The specifics of all the required safety gear will be discussed on the first day of lab and are described more in the lab safety sheet at the end of the syllabus. - b.
+Lab Equipment: This quarter, we will continue labs in person and there are a few things needed to safely complete the experiments. - a.
+Goggles and masks are required for the entire lab, in addition to appropriate clothing for lab work, such as long pants and closed-toe shoes.
+The specifics of all the required safety gear will be discussed on the first day of lab and are described more in lab safety sheets at the end of the syllabus. - b.
 A lab notebook will also be needed.
 This notebook cannot be pocket size and must be permanently bound.
-Other than that, the type doesn't matter, and digital notebooks are okay as well - 6.
-Scientific Calculator.
+Other than that, the type doesn't matter.

+- 6. Scientific Calculator.
 Logarithm and exponential functions required.
 You are encouraged to bring your calculator each day to work through examples as they are presented.
 Phones will not be allowed for calculations during tests. - 7.
 Camera linked to the internet For much of your classwork, you will need to take a picture of your work and submit to CANVAS.
 Phones are 100% okay.
 Please let me know if this is an issue as soon as possible.

 Class Registration.
 Registration limit is strictly set at 30 per section since we limited by the space in lab.
 The class will be filled based on the official roster provided by the De Anza Admissions and Records, including an official waitlist.
-Students on this waitlist may attend the lecture within the first two weeks but will not be allowed to come to lab until officially enrolled due to space restrictions.
-Since those on the waitlist will not be able to access the class canvas page, I will email lecture slides and assignments until registration is finalized at the end of the second week.
+Students on this waitlist may attend the online lecture within the first two weeks but will not be allowed to come to lab until officially enrolled due to space restrictions.
+Since lecture meetings will be through Zoom, I will create a waitlist mailing list to give invites to lecture and send assignments up until the registration is finalized at the end of the second week.